sympy/sympy/doc/src/modules/physics/vector/advanced.rst

 Inertia (Dyadics)
 =================

+A dyadic tensor is a second order tensor formed by the juxtaposition of a pair of vectors.
+There are various operations defined with respect to dyadics, which have been implemented in :mod:`vector` in the form of class :mod:`Dyadic`.
+To know more, refer to the :mod:`Dyadic` and :mod:`Vector` class APIs.
 Dyadics are used to define the inertia of bodies within :mod:`mechanics`.
 Inertia dyadics can be defined explicitly but the ``inertia`` function is typically much more convenient for the user::